MenkeTechnologies/zpwr/README.md

 ## Tmux prefix

-The default Tmux prefix key is C-x on a Mac so I can control inner tmux sessions on Linux (prefix is C-b) separately.
+The default tmux prefix key is C-x on a Mac so I can control inner tmux sessions on Linux (prefix is C-b) separately.
 The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed.
 The Tmux prefix on Linux is the default C-b.

 ## Vim Plugins